2023 Photography Awards

 NOT PERMITTED

-~ Entering URLs of the same creative as a Support File: Don’t submit a URL link if you’ve already submitted an MP4 as your Main Entry Material.
+~ Uploading the same creative: Don't submit the same creative either as a file or URL if it has already been added as the Main Entry File.
 However, available links to non-static creative are requested in the Winners Information section for publishing in the online Winners Gallery.

 Acceptable File formats and restrictions